Description of the Departmental Income Summary Reports

 19. Posting Date – indicates the gift credit date for the most recent payment (made during the accounting period covered by the report).

 20. Mem/Hon – indicates if the pledge was made in memory or honor of someone.
-If the person is on the ASCEND database, the name will appear at the bottom of that entry on the gift report, otherwise the literal “Loved One or Friend, Your” will appear.
-In this instance you will need to refer to the ASCEND database to determine the name of the individual being honored/memorialized.
+If the person is in GAIL, the name will appear at the bottom of that entry on the gift report, otherwise the literal “Loved One or Friend, Your” will appear.
+In this instance you will need to refer to GAIL to determine the name of the individual being honored/memorialized.

 21. S/J – indicates if the gift is made individually or if it is a joint gift (i.e. spouse receives equal credit; recorded as recognition credit).